humhub-contrib/auth-facebook/docs/README.md

 Please follow the [Facebook instructions](https://www.loginradius.com/blog/async/login-with-facebook/) to create the required ` OAuth client ID` credentials.

-Once you have the **Client ID** and **Client Secret** created there, the values must then be entered in the module configuration at: `Administration -> Modules -> Facebook Auth -> Settings`.
+Once you have the **Client ID** and **Client Secret** created there, the values must then be entered in the module configuration at: `Administration -> Modules -> Facebook Auth -> Configure`.
-This page also displays the `Authorized redirect URI`, which must be inserted in Google in the corresponding field.
+This page also displays the `Authorized redirect URI`, which must be inserted in Facebook in the corresponding field.